Khurshid03/team-2b/intellij/doc/iteration-plan.md

 ### 3. Book Details Page UI:

-- Design the Book Details Page to display a book’s title, author, average rating, and reviews.
+- Design the Book Details Page to display a book’s title, author, average rating, and reviews etc.
 - Add a user-friendly interface to allow users to navigate back to the Landing Page or explore other books.
 - Display existing reviews, with the option to post new reviews.
+(Since we won't be using any databases, we are thinking of maybe using something like collections to store user information and the reviews that they have previously written, which we will then show to other users.)

 ### 4. Post Review Form Implementation: